sindresorhus/open/readme.md

 Type: `boolean`\
 Default: `false`

-Allow the opened app resolve the promise with nonzero exit code when `wait` option value `true`.
+Allow the opened app to exit with nonzero exit code when the `wait` option is `true`.

-We do not recommend using it because by default the app convention for success exit code is 0.
+We do not recommend setting this option.
+The convention for success is exit code zero.

 ## Caveats